A Model of Dark Matter and Energy: Entropy

-so that $p=10$ gives the required additional ten orders of magnitude to achieve saturation.
-At first sight, a black hole with mass $10^{22} M_{\odot}$ sounds ridiculous, but dark matter is so mysterious that we should not leave any stone unturned.
+so that $p \rightarrow 10$ gives the required additional orders of magnitude to approach saturation.
+A naked singularity with mass approaching $10^{22} M_{\odot}$ is counterintuitive, but dark matter is so mysterious that we should not leave any stone unturned.